likvidera/Documentation/CTF/mirc2077/README.md

 };
 ```
 ### Get code-exec and pivot to shellcode
-At this point, we could overwrite the `duk_hnatfunc->func` for RIP-control.
+At this point we could overwrite the `duk_hnatfunc->func` for RIP-control.
 However, controlling the arguments is not as easy due to how duktape passes the arguments via it's context-pointer.

 Another option is to leak the `environ` pointer from libc.
 This points to the current stack of the process.
 Walk the stack for a target return-address and overwrite it with a ROP-chain.
 I chose `<duk_eval_raw+110> ` as it will be hit after interpreting the Javascript.